typesense/typesense-instantsearch-adapter/README.md

 [![NPM version][npm-image]][npm-url]
 ![downloads](https://img.shields.io/npm/dt/typesense-instantsearch-adapter?label=downloads)

-Here is an example of UI you can build with this adapater: [songs-search.typesense.org](https://songs-search.typesense.org)
+Here is an example of UI you can build with this adapter: [songs-search.typesense.org](https://songs-search.typesense.org)

 **Note:** If your search interface is built on a custom autocomplete component, or is based on [@algolia/autocomplete-js](https://www.algolia.com/doc/ui-libraries/autocomplete/introduction/what-is-autocomplete/), then you don't need this adapter to use it with Typesense, as [typesense-js](https://github.com/typesense/typesense-js) library already supports client-side fetching data from any async data sources.
 Read more [here](https://github.com/typesense/typesense-instantsearch-adapter/issues/88#issuecomment-1021597634).